Rafe/code-warrior-questions/readme.md

 [Code Warrior](http://github.com/Rafe/code-warrior)

-This is the submodule of code-warrior, which include all algorithm questions and test cases for questions.
+This is the submodule of code-warrior, which include all algorithm questions and test cases for code-warrior

 Each question included: